-- (i) notify the Year 11 Deputy by telephone before 9:00 am on the day the assessment task is due.
-Speak to the Year 11 Deputy Principal to make arrangements for the task to be submitted AND - (ii) before period 1 on the day of their return to school (the first school day the student is not covered by the medical certificate), see the Year 11 Deputy Principal to collect an Assessment Task Review Application.
+(i) notify the Year 11 Deputy by telephone before 9:00 am on the day the assessment task is due.
+Speak to the Year 11 Deputy Principal to make arrangements for the task to be submitted AND

+(ii) before period 1 on the day of their return to school (the first school day the student is not covered by the medical certificate), see the Year 11 Deputy Principal to collect an Assessment Task Review Application.
 The student must provide independent evidence of the facts, detailing why the circumstances prevented them from submitting the task on time.
 Details can be supplied on a confidential basis where necessary.
+A Statutory Declaration may also be required to support justifications.
 Students who ask for a review on the grounds of illness must provide a medical certificate for the relevant time period.
-Medical certificates obtained after the event will not be accepted.
+Medical certificates and Statutory Declarations obtained after the event will not be accepted.
 Back dated medical certificates will not be accepted.
 This is to be attached to the Application and given to the Year 11 Deputy Principal on the day they return to school.